brandur/org/fragments/not-hosted-here.md

-Everyone of course knows of the widspread anti-practice of [_not invented here_][not-invented-here], whereby many software companies overzealously rewrite software internally when an existing package would have worked just fine.
+Everyone of course knows of the widspread anti-practice of [_not invented here_][not-invented-here], whereby many software companies overzealously rewrite software internally when an existing package would have worked fine.
 The net effect is normally a project that doesn't work as well as the existing alternative would have, and which becomes a maintenance burden for engineering and operations teams forever.

 I'd like to throw another in the same vein into the mix: **not hosted here** (NHH).
 Conformance to this idea involves the insistence of installing and